 Commercial Law 201 is offered at second year level to students registered in the Faculty of Commerce.
-Paper 2 focuses on intellectual property and franchising, credit agreements and consumer protection, and commercial crimes.

 The purpose of the course is to familiarise students with aspects of South African commercial law that are not considered in Commercial Law 1.
+Paper 1 focuses on credit agreements and consumer protection, intellectual property, franchising and commercial crimes.
+This course runs from 26 July 2021 to 3 September 2021 (subjective to changes by university management).